Theory of coupled neuronal-synaptic dynamics: Dynamical Mean-Field Theory

-We first examine the regime in which the non-plastic network is chaotic, ${g > 1}$.
-Hebbian plasticity slows chaos by attracting the neuronal state to its history, broadening $C_{\phi}(\tau)$ (Fig.~\ref{fig:acovs}A).
-For networks with a static, symmetric coupling matrix, such as Hopfield networks, the neuronal dynamics are governed by a Lyapunov function that guarantees convergence to fixed points \cite{hopfield1982neural}.
-The slowing effect of ongoing Hebbian plasticity can be understood as a competition between $\bm{J}$, a random, asymmetric matrix that promotes dissipative chaotic dynamics, and $\bm{A}(t)$, a symmetric matrix that promotes convergence to a drifting fixed point that trails the neuronal state.
+We now examine the solutions $C(\tau)$ of the DMFT.
+In the regime where the nonplastic network is chaotic, ${g > 1}$, Hebbian plasticity slows the activity, broadening $C(\tau)$ (Fig.~\ref{fig:plasticity-shaped-chaos}(a), $k > 0$ solutions).
+A network with static, symmetric couplings (e.g., the Hopfield network) admits a Lyapunov function that guarantees convergence to fixed points \cite{hopfield1982neural}.
+The slow activity generated by Hebbian plasticity results from competition between $\bm{J}$, a random, asymmetric matrix that promotes dissipative, chaotic dynamics; and $\bm{A}(t)$, a symmetric matrix that promotes convergence to a drifting fixed point that trails the neuronal state.